 The final chapter deals with the apparently simple, but often complex problem of time in Unix-like systems.
 It goes as far as POSIX clocks and the high resolution timer.

 The first part of the book is highly focused on two big topics - working with files and process management - but after that the topics are a bit more disorganized.
 Each chapter gives a full detailed discussion of the theory and then some short example of how to make use of the API being introduced.
 Don't expect any big examples as they would miss the point completely - this is about getting to grips with the tiny details of using the APIs, not general application architecture.
-There are also some notable omissions like networking, but my guess is there is another book in the pipeline.

 Recommended if you want to work with Linux in C.